jat255/Betterment_to_YNAB/README.md

   be found by visiting the [activity page] (https://wwws.betterment.com/app/#activity) of your Betterment account, and hovering over the "Download Activity as CSV" link.
-In this link, you will see the values `accountGroupID=` and `account=`.
-The GroupID should be the same for all accounts, but each account you have will have a different number.
+In this link, you will see the `subAccountID=` (or something like that).
+  Each account you have will have a different number.
 In the example `account_info.ini` file, I have two accounts (Wealth building and Roth IRA), so I have listed them there.
 The names you give them (`wb` and `roth`) don't matter, as the script will loop through all the accounts you put in this section and try to download their activity.
 The supplied names will be used in the outputted .csv files.
+  You should also change the directories to ones that make sense for you.
+The downloaded files will be placed in this directory (Linux and Windows are supported, support for MacOS should be trivial to add, but I don't have a system to test on).

 To use the actual script: